History of the Isle of Wight: Bronze Age

 Between the Neolithic and Roman eras, Southeastern Britain experienced significant migration from the continent.
 Finds of late Late Iron Age coins, such as the South Wight and Shalfleet Hoards, suggest trading links both with nearby tribes and further afield.
 The coins and ingots from these hoards had been defaced before burial, for reasons that are unknown; this feature has only been found in coin finds from Hampshire and Wight.
 The variety of origin of the coins found locally is more marked than elsewhere in Britain and suggests that the island may have had a degree of political separation.

 The island has over 240 bronze age burial mounds or round barrows, nearly all on the chalk downs.
 One plough-damaged barrow on Gallibury Down was excavated during 1979-80 and dated to between 1600-1400 BCE.
 There is also evidence from aerial photographs of ring ditches (the remains of barrows) on the limestone near Bembridge.
 The only significant Iron Age find is at Chillerton Down, where there was a hill fort.
 However three of the Roman villa sites have also produced late Iron Age pottery, which suggests a continuity of occupation.

 Bronze Age Britain had large reserves of tin from mining in Cornwall and Devon.
-Tin is necessary to smelt bronze.
+Tin is necessary to alloy with copper to produce bronze.
 At that time the sea level was much lower, and so tin for export could be brought across the Solent at low tide on carts, or possibly on boats such as those found at Ferriby.
 A shortage of tin during the Bronze Age collapse and trade disruptions in the Mediterranean around 1300 BCE may have forced metalworkers to seek an alternative to bronze.